Beyond Genes: Leveraging Sleep, Exercise, and Nutrition to Improve ADHD

 2. Eliminate or decrease caffeine, especially for children.
 Adults may find that caffeine helps control ADHD symptoms, and there is some evidence to support this hypothesis.
 For children, however, the risks associated with excess caffeine consumption are just too great — particularly when combined with the high sugar levels often found in energy and soft drinks.

-3. Add cold-water fish or fish oil supplements to your diet.
+3. Add cold-water fish or fish oil supplements to your daily routine.
 It’s recommended that children and adults consume at least 1,000 mg of omega-3 fatty acids per day.
 If you or your child eat fish or other omega 3 foods regularly, this amount is easily attainable.
 If not, try taking a daily fish oil supplement.

 4. Check blood levels for common micronutrients.
 Ask your doctor to test for mineral deficiencies with a simple blood test.
 If levels are low, talk with him or her about supplementation.
 Do not start supplements — particularly iron supplements — without first testing your levels, as excess amounts of these minerals can be dangerous when taken in supplement form.

 5. Eliminate trigger foods including sugar, gluten, dairy, and food additives.
-Elimination diets are tough to maintain — particularly for picky eaters and independent teens — and may result in a nutrient deficiency if not properly monitored.
-For best results, eliminate one food at a time (gluten, for instance) or work with a dietician to ensure a balanced diet.
+Elimination food plans are tough to maintain — particularly for picky eaters and independent teens — and may result in a nutrient deficiency if not properly monitored.
+For best results, eliminate one food at a time (gluten, for instance) or work with a professional to ensure a balanced meal plan.

-Sleep, diet, and exercise overlap and interact with each other throughout the day.
+Sleep, nutrition, and exercise overlap and interact with each other throughout the day.
 Nutritious food creates energy for more intense exercise, for instance, while intense exercise better prepares the body for restful sleep.
 For best results, aim for positive synergy among the methods you find most effective and easiest to maintain.

 This combination looks different for everyone.
 Applying all of these strategies simultaneously is too ambitious for most people.
 Instead, focus on the options that make the most sense for your symptoms and lifestyle — and remember that something is better than nothing.